Improvements to the High Street

 The aim of the project is to make the High Street a nicer place to be, which will also benefit the local shops and businesses.
-It will also enable the space to be used for events and make it difficult for vehicles to misuse the area.
+It will enable the space to be used for events and make it difficult for vehicles to misuse the area.

 The improvements are part of a bigger package of enhancements to the town centre which has already seen benefits to the Lower High Street with the creation of pocket parks, cycle stands and the removal of railings after consultation with local businesses and residents.
 This is in addition to local transport improvements through the delivery of the Cheltenham Transport Plan.